 I gazed from atop a bridge at a manatee silently meandering through a canal.
 A family was grilling something that smelled delicious by the beach, and they all waved and posed when I aimed my camera at them.

 And when I ditched my sandals and headed out to the beach, I had to laugh aloud at the empty sweeps of latte-hued sand.

 “I needed this,” Paul said.

 He took the words right out of my mouth.
 If you could use a little soul-soothing, too, read on.
-John Lloyd Beach State Park boasts temptations for your whole gang—and it might be exactly the medicine you need.
+Von D. Mizell-Eula Johnson State Park (formerly known as John Lloyd Beach State Park) boasts temptations for your whole gang—and it might be exactly the medicine you need.

 Picnic at the Park

 It doesn’t get any better than relaxing in the shade and reconnecting with family and friends while enjoying an outside feast.
 The park offers seven picnic pavilions, all with water, electricity, picnic tables and barbecue areas, and six of them are within 200 yards of the beach.